gomorpheus/morpheus-apidoc/source/includes/_service_catalog.md

 }
 ```

-Use this command to place an order one or more catalog items immediately.
-The specified item or items will be ordered and added to the inventory right away.
-This provides a way to order items without using the cart.
+Use this command to place an order, adding one or more catalog items to your inventory immediately.
+This provides a way to place and order without using a cart.

 ### HTTP Request